trebeljahr/trebeljahr.com/_posts/betting-heavy-when-convinced.md

 And I would much rather be that person, happily working on something that matters to them, than the one spending all their time thinking about investment strategies and worrying about how their financial assets perform.
 Even if one has more money than the other in the end.
 Of what use is that money to them if they regret having spend all that time acquiring it?
 When they look back on all the opportunities they missed and imagine the life they could have lived, if they had spend the time to find out what they truly wanted and then followed where that path would have led them?

 The only thing better than possessing a skill that you love and that can sustain your life for the rest of your days, is if that skill is highly sought after by society.
 Because then, you will be drowning in wealth, if you choose to do so.
-And furthermore you will actually give something meaningful in return.
+And furthermore you will give something meaningful in return.
 You can be happy and wealthy, without either of them feeling like effort.
 The hard part is finding out how to do that.
 It is about finding a way to reconcile your wants with those of society.
 And that is a difficult task.
+Maybe, who knows, [writing down what you know is an activity like that?](https://www.trebeljahr.com/posts/writing-down-what-i-know)

 So this is my final advice on investing.
 Think about what you want to spend your time with.
 Wisely.
 It is the most important investment decision, you have to make.
 And the better your decision making is here, the better your life will be overall.